 Fall semester.
 Professor Jaffer.2021-22: Not offered

 (Offered as RELI 285 and ASLC 356 [WA]) This course is a survey of the large complex of Islamic intellectual and social perspectives subsumed under the term Sufism.
 Sufi mystical philosophies, liturgical practices, and social organizations have been a major part of the Islamic tradition in all historical periods, and Sufism has also served as a primary creative force behind Islamic aesthetic expression in poetry, music, and the visual arts.
 In this course, we will attempt to understand the various significations of Sufism by addressing both the world of ideas and socio-cultural practices.
 The course is divided into four modules: central themes and concepts going back to the earliest individuals who identified themselves as Sufis; the lives and works of two medieval Sufis; Sufi cosmology and metaphysics; Sufism as a global and multifarious trend in the modern world.

 Spring semester.
 Professor Jaffer2021-22: Not offered

 Independent Reading Course.
 Reading in an area selected by the student and approved in advance by a member of the Department.

-Open to seniors with consent of the instructor.
-Spring semester.
-The Department.2016-17: Offered in Spring 2017
+Open to seniors with consent of the instructors.
+Fall semester.
+The Department.2021-22: Offered in Fall 2021